-Pakistan is geographically situated approximately between 24-37 IV latitudes and 62-75 longitudes in the western zone of south Asia.
-The distribution of rainfall in Pakistan varies on wide ranges, mostly associated with the monsoon winds and the western disturbances, but the rainfall does not occur throughout the year.
-Like, Khyber Pukhtonkhuwa (northern mountains) and Balochistan provinces receive maximum rainfall in the months of December to March while in Punjab and Sindh receive 50-
+Pakistan is geographically located between approximately 24° to 37° North latitude and 60° to 77° East longitude, situated in the western region of South Asia.
+The distribution of rainfall in Pakistan varies widely, primarily influenced by the monsoon winds and western disturbances.
+Rainfall is not distributed evenly throughout the year.
+For example, Khyber Pakhtunkhwa (northern mountains) and Balochistan receive the maximum rainfall between December and March, while Punjab and Sindh receive 50-75% of their rainfall during the monsoon season (Kaziet al, 1951; FAO, 1987; Khan, 1993 & 2002; Kureshy, 1998; Luo and Lin, 1999).